szinn/k8s-homelab/README.md

 ### NFS

 I'm still experimenting with NAS storage with regards to the cluster.
-Most of my home data is stored on the Synology drive, but file-level permission management has been a bit of a pain.
+Most of my home data is stored on the NAS drive, but file-level permission management has been a bit of a pain.
-I'm also going to use the TrueNAS Core storage running on the Ryzen server.

 Applications that don't require fast access to data or only use it for temporary storage (e.g., a download directory) will store the data in NFS.
 The NFS drives are available across the cluster but are at a slower speed than the Rook/Ceph storage.